 Local tourism is more than just the latest buzzword, it is a very real and tangible way of travelling that has a positive impact on not only the wider environment, but also the local people in the destinations we visit.
+Here are just a few reasons you should stay as local as possible on your travels.

 I have long been a huge advocate for independent travel.
 Backpacking your way around the world has so many benefits that allow you to travel more slowly, spend longer in any given destination and see that place in much more depth than the average tourist who may simply stay in their all inclusive resort and disappear after two weeks.